Avi-Zucker/Time-evolution-of-deterministic-card-games/README.md

 Card games are usually associated with randomness.
 However, if both players follow strict deterministic rules and the deck order is fixed, the game outcome becomes predictable.
 This project demonstrates that concept, using Python to simulate and analyze such games.

-It is useful for understanding how deterministic systems Time-evolution depened on the intial condition.
+It is useful for understanding how Time-evolution of deterministic systems depend on the intial condition.

 # Files
 - Game files - runs a single deterministic game